Arkansas River, Buena Vista Colorado

 All of the magnets we use are the strongest magnets currently available.
 These magnets are potentially dangerous!
 Due to their extreme attractive force they can:

-Jump out of your hands and snap together from a SURPRISING DISTANCE before you realize what is happening.
+• Jump out of your hands and snap together from a SURPRISING DISTANCE before you realize what is happening.

-Pose a serious pinch hazard due to their attractive force on each other and to any metal object containing iron.
+• Pose a serious pinch hazard due to their attractive force on each other and to any metal object containing iron.

 To really understand the power of our heavy steel frame and these powerful magnets please take a look at the following photos.
-We used two of our TAT-2 steel frames and one TAT-21 magnets to test the pull force of the magnet.
-You can see in the first photo that the bottom frame is only being held in place by the TAT-21 magnet (Pull Force= 185.8 pounds).
+We used two of our TAT-2 steel frames and one TAT-21 magnet to test the pull force of the magnet.
+You can see in the first photo that the bottom frame is only being held in place by the TAT-21 magnet (Pull Force= 200 pounds).
 The second photo is of a 5 horsepower garden tiller with an additional 70 pounds of dumbbells being suspended by the pull force of the magnet.
 The third is of a young lady weighing 130 pounds swinging from this arrangement.
 Since I weigh 190 pounds it wouldn't hold me and I fully tested the safety rope I had in place.

 Steel Frame and Magnet configuration Garden tiller plus 70 pounds of dumbbells Magnet swing set